Did you know your risk of developing some diseases can be passed down through your family’s genes?

 Since families will be coming together for the holidays, and outright asking about family health history can be awkward, here are some subtle ways to bring up health topics in your conversations:

 “Did you hear Ben Stiller was diagnosed with prostate cancer?”

 “I read pessimists are more likely to die from heart disease.”

 Using a cue from topics that people may already be familiar with may allow them to speak more freely about the topic.
 When the conversation gets going, casually ask whether anybody in the family has been impacted by that condition or disease.
 Keep it light and you may learn a lot.

-Before digging into the turkey or pumpkin pie, ask everyone around the table to mention something they’re thankful for.
+Before digging into the holiday meal, ask everyone around the table to mention something they’re thankful for.
 Some of the answers may be silly, but mention being thankful for your health or the health of those around you and you may spark another meaningful discussion.